 Children are being held in detention facilities until they can be reunited with a family member or transferred to foster-care type settings (for children younger than 12) or large detention shelters (for children older than 12).
 However, because the system has been overwhelmed by the influx of children, the Customs and Border Patrol is now quickly establishing large detention processing sites, where as many as 1,200 children may be detained during that process.

 Save the Children is working to help address the immediate needs of children at the U.S. border.
 Our humanitarian experts are on the scene, providing child protection activities and programs to support mothers and children.
-We are seeking contributions to our Border Children in Crisis Fund to support our initiatives.

 Save the Children is advocating that the U.S. Government move quickly to transfer children out of border protection facilities, immediately improve the difficult conditions they face and to allow child protection experts to assess and monitor the border protection stations where the children are first processed.